 The Medical Center on-campus student housing spans four apartment buildings located steps away from the Allan Rosenfield Building, the heart of the Mailman School:

 Housing options at 154 Haven Avenue include furnished studio apartments with a full bath and kitchenette for single students and one-bedroom apartments for couples.
 Built in the 1960s, this residential building became part of the medical center in the early 1980s.
 Located along the northern edge of campus, it is walking distance from the heart of the medical center.

 This 11-story building features dormitory-style rooms with communal bathrooms, a green courtyard with benches, and a terrace with extraordinary views of the Hudson River and George Washington Bridge.
-Residents can take advantage of the Bard Athletic Center downstairs and various student lounges.
-Bard Hall is minutes from classrooms, the library, and the campus bookstore.
+Residents can take advantage of the athletic center downstairs and various student lounges.
+50 Haven Avenue is minutes from classrooms, the library, and the campus bookstore.

 Tower 1: 60 Haven Avenue